 Part 3: http://www.youtube.com/watch?v=qDPleebY2uA

-Black Faces, White Spaces: African Americans and the Great Outdoors
+Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors

-I have completed revisions of my first book, which explores the relation of African Americans to the environment and to the environmental movement.
+I have completed my first book, which explores the relation of African Americans to the environment and to the environmental movement.
 In particular, I explore the role of memory and identity in influencing African American environmental participation, and the general disconnect between African American environmental professionals and their white counterparts regarding the perception of exclusion and racism within an environmental context.
-Black Faces, White Spaces is forthcoming from UNC Press.
+Black Faces, White Spaces will be published in May 2014 by UNC Press.

 National Parks Advisory Board/Relevancy Work